gvwilson/thirdbit/src/fiction/cloudherd/index.md

 but she would find out.

 "There you are," she said when she caught sight of her daughter.
-"Can you please go home and make some tea?
+"Can you please go home and make some chai?
 Use all the honey we have left, and tell whoever shows up that I'll be there as soon as I can."